Perspective | Opening Day was supposed to bring back hope. Instead, the virus won — again.

 Across the majors, the season did open.
 Miguel Cabrera homered in the snow in Detroit.
 Gerrit Cole took the mound at Yankee Stadium.
 There were highlights, normal baseball highlights, from around the country.

-And then there was Washington, where the wind blew the cherry blossoms from their trees right as we reached the peak of the season, and where the coronavirus wiped out Nats-Mets and the normalcy it represented.
+And then there was Washington, where the wind blew the cherry blossoms from their trees right as we reached the peak of the season and where the coronavirus wiped out Nats-Mets and the normalcy it represented.

 “I’m basically done with this,” Scherzer said, speaking for a nation.
 “I’m ready to get back to normal.
 I’m ready for me, personally, to do everything that we want to do on and off the field and live our lives as normal as best we can.”

 We’re not there yet, Max.
-We’re close, but not yet.
-Register for your vaccine, and get it as soon as you’re eligible.
+We’re close but not yet.
+Register for your vaccine and get it as soon as you’re eligible.
 No one wanted or needed baseball to remind us that the virus is still here and the virus can still spread, but that’s what Opening Day brought anyway.

 Read more about the Nationals: